Ruth McCormack hits back

 It takes a lot to climb into a boxing ring and fight, here’s one brief story of a young women’s journey to become a fighter in the ring.
 These amazing before-and-after images show a woman who has transformed her lifestyle thanks to an intense training and nutrition plan.
 But what they don’t show is woman who has battled throughout her most important school days and adulthood as a victim of bullying.

-On March 29, Queen’s University graduate Ruth McCormack will take her fight to the next level – and will go between the ropes for her debut kickboxing bout in Belfast, finally rewarding herself for stopping a spiralling bout of depression in her life.
+Queen’s University graduate Ruth McCormack will take her fight to the next level – and will go between the ropes for her debut kickboxing bout in Belfast, finally rewarding herself for stopping a spiraling bout of depression in her life.

 Ruth will headline in The Divas show in the city’s Holiday Inn Hotel, less than a year after she first entered the dilapidated Prokick Gym in east Belfast.

 The 36-year-old, who is now studying for a Masters Degree in Environmental Toxicology, said: “I cannot believe it has come to this; that I will be kickboxing in a competitive show.
 I would never have dreamed this to be possible – I have finally found the person that was supressed and depressed and I am ready to unleash many years of frustration.”